This Month in the History of Astronomy - July

 Principia, with his three famed laws of motion.
 Edmond

-Halley was instrumental in getting this work to press.
+Halley was instrumental in getting the work to press, only 600

 - Jul 9, 1979 - Voyager 2 made its closest approach to